paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 **(b) Purposes** The purposes of the program are to—

-(1) combine the purposes and coordinate the functions of the wetlands reserve program established under [section 3837 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section3837&num=0&edition=prelim), the grassland reserve program established under [section 3838n of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section3838n&num=0&edition=prelim), and the farmland protection program established under [section 3838i of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section3838i&num=0&edition=prelim), as such sections were in effect on the day before February 7, 2014;
+(1) combine the purposes and coordinate the functions of the wetlands reserve program established under section 3837 11 See References in Text note below. of this title, the grassland reserve program established under section 3838n 1 of this title, and the farmland protection program established under section 3838i 1 of this title, as such sections were in effect on the day before February 7, 2014;

 (2) restore, protect, and enhance wetlands on eligible land;

 (3) protect the agricultural use and future viability, and related conservation values, of eligible land by limiting nonagricultural uses of that land; and

 (4) protect grazing uses and related conservation values by restoring and conserving eligible land.

+### Statutory Notes

+#### References in Text
+Sections 3837, 3838n, and 3838i of this title, referred to in subsec. (b)(1), were repealed by Pub.
+L. 113–79, title II, §§ 2703(a), 2704(a), 2705(a), Feb.
+7, 2014, 128 Stat.
+767, 768.

 <a id="section-3865a"></a>